RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	you	would	not	update	all	software	on	a	baseline image	until	after	you	perform	a	clean	install	and	have	evaluated	each software	package	for	the	correct	version	and	feature	set	to	be	included with	the	image.
 Updating	software	without	a	clean	install,	or	without analyzing	which	versions	and	features	are	necessary	and	required,	can lead	to	inadvertent	configurations	or	services	on	the	final	image.
  	C	is	incorrect	because	disabling	or	removing	all	nonessential	services is	crucial.
 This	would	be	done	after	a	clean,	default	install	was performed	and	a	known	state	was	achieved	on	the	system.
  	D	is	incorrect	because	bringing	patching	up	the	latest	level	is	crucial, but	only	when	applied	to	a	clean	installation	where	the	patching	can be	properly	tracked	and	verified.

-30. In	order	to	maintain	proper	utilization	and	balancing	of	resources	within	acloud	environment,	distributed	resource	scheduling	(DRS)	is	heavily used.
+### Question # 1 - 	In	order	to	maintain	proper	utilization	and	balancing	of	resources	within	acloud	environment,	distributed	resource	scheduling	(DRS)	is	heavily used.
 What	resources	is	DRS	NOT	used	with?
 A.	Virtual	machines
 B.	Physical	servers
 C.	Storage	solutions